pablodenadai/angular2-seed-project/README.md

 - `$ gulp unit`: Run `Karma` against all `test/unit/*.spec.js` files.
 The project must have been previously built as test are ran against the `.js` transpiled files.
 - `$ gulp e2e`: Run `Protractor` against all `test/e2e/*.e2e.js` files.
 The project must be being served before running end-to-end tests.
 - `$ gulp build`: Create distribution package.
 See environment `targets` below.
-- `$ gulp serve`: Starts webserver and live-reload.
+- `$ gulp serve`: Start web-server and live-reload.
 See environment `targets` below.

 ### Targets
 Use `--dev` and `--prod` modifiers for development and production targets where `--dev` is the default modifier.